renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

     decreases your DUR by 5; this alters your DR and WT as well.
 You cannot take both this trait and the Tough trait.
   - Illiterate: You cannot read or write.
+  - Impaired Sense: your character has poor vision, poor hearing, or one of their other senses is impaired.
+You suffer a -10 penalty to one of your senses (choose one when you take this trait).
   - Meek: No-one would describe you as “brave”: you have a -20 penalty to tests to resist fear or intimidation.
 You cannot take both this and the Brave trait.
+  - Old Injury: you have an old injury.
+Choose one from the list below:
+    - *tbd*
+  - Sensory Loss: your character is blind, deaf, or otherwise lacks some sense (that they would normally have).
+Choose one sense for which you have the Impaired Sense trait; you loose this sense.
   - Social Stigma: you are part of a group, organization or movement that people have a negative view of.
 You take penalties on Social skills (these skills depend heavily on the situation, and are up to